1Crazymoney/grant-program/applications/MemeFlateLtd.md

 #### Community engagement/

-As part of the Program, we require that you produce and publish at least one article/tutorial (e.g., on Medium).
+## As part of the Program, we require that you produce and publish at least one article/tutorial (e.g., on Medium).
 It should explain your work done as part of the grant.

+MemeFlate will use all social media and professional channels to publish articles/tutorials.

 ## Future Plans

-Please include the team's long-term plans and intentions.
+## Please include the team's long-term plans and intentions.

 MemeFlate and its ecosystem would like to provide freelancers away to earn a little bit extra and a stable way of receiving cryptocurrncies, by eliement the need for the platform to charge any commission unlike its competitors and create the first 'Freelancer Stable Coin' back by multi currencies maintaining its face value (USD ect) the marketplace will stand out amongest the Freelance sector.
  MemeFlate aims to make this stable innovative by creating a swap feature that allows a buyer/user of the platform to trade in any crypto currency in return for the coin, this coin is then used to pay freelancers who can then decide to trade it in for many crypto/fiat currenccies or stake the coin to receive competitive APR%,